code-differently/24q4-team3/capstone/README.md

 ## Credits
 * Typescript , Node.js
-* Anthony D. Mays , mentor
+* Anthony D. Mays , our mentor
+* (framework , code used to build the project)